heistp/sce-l4s-bakeoff/README.md

   but significant in magnitude.

   For L4S, the longer latency spikes due to the
-  [L4S CoDel Interaction](#l4s-codel-interaction) are seen on startup of the first flow, and sometimes the second flow.
-The following commentary from Jonathan Morton further describes what's going on:
+  [L4S CoDel Interaction](#l4s-codel-interaction) can be seen.
+The following commentary from Jonathan Morton describes what each trace represents:

   > The *magenta* trace (overlapping completely with the *violet* trace) is the
   > delay incurred at the FIFO.